FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/copy_a_file.md

 > **Note**
 >
-> When using this functionality, the resulting catalog entry does not display the correct file size.
+> Note: When using this functionality, the resulting catalog entry does not display the correct file size.

 ### OS specifics

 The copy command used in the sample script is a system copy command that you can modify to better accommodate your needs.
 The commands are operating system dependent, as listed here:

 - Unix: `cp`
-- Windows: `copy `
+- Windows and OpenVMS: `copy `
 - IBM i and z/OS : `CFTUTIL/COPYFILE` command (valid for sequential or HFS files on z/OS systems)